 Once you've cooked the quinoa as instructed, feel free to improvise a bit on the add-ins in the last step.
 I chose mint, basil, chives, and cucumber for this recipe, but you could just as easily go with parsley, green onions, chopped fresh red bell pepper.

 - 2 Tbsp olive oil, divided 1 Tbsp and 1 Tbsp

 - 1/4 bell pepper, finely chopped

 - 2 Tbsp chopped fresh basil or Thai basil*

 - 1 Tbsp chopped fresh chives (or green onions including the greens)

 - 1 small cucumber, peeled, seeds removed, chopped

 * Best way to chop basil or mint is to chiffonade it by rolling up the leaves like a cigar and slicing crosswise from the end.

-3 Let cool until just slightly warm, add 2-3 more tablespoons of olive oil.
+5 Stir in olive oil, mint, basil, chives, cucumber: Let cool until just slightly warm, add another tablespoon of olive oil.
 Stir in chopped mint, basil, chives, and cucumber.
 Add salt and pepper to taste.

 Serve chilled or at room temperature.